Hussein Bicar: The musician

 Bicar was an avid music lover, he could play the lute at the age of eight and by nine was teaching it to young girls and woman society.
 He never learned how to read notations even with the help of tutor and claimed unfortunately, I did not go beyond the ear, I listen to music but I could never read the note.

-Bicar was a major figure in the art of scene of Cairo for more than 50 years.
-As a musician, poet, painter, teacher, illustrator, reporter and storywriter, Bicar has given and continues to give great pleasure to millions of people.
-His contribution to the arts is beyond measure.
+Bicar was active in Cairo’s art scene for over 50 years.
+He worked as a musician, poet, painter, teacher, illustrator, journalist, and writer.
+His work encompassed cartoons and paintings, and he was associated with an eclectic style.
+Bicar's approach to art was reflected in his comment that “to understand is to appreciate.”

-Elegantly simplistic, eclectic and receptive to change, Bicar explains that "to understand is to appreciate" the fine lines of his cartoons stirred countless imaginations while the vibrant colors of his magnificent paintings gave voice to a million unuttered words.

 Baháʼí life

 In the 1980s, the Egyptian government arrested a number of Baháʼís, including Bicar, who was one of the high-profile leaders of the community.
 The Baháʼís were accused of trying to share teachings of the religion, which was banned in Egypt in the 1960s.
 Labib Moawad, one of Egypt's leading lawyers, defended Bicar and the other Baháʼís, and eventually all charges against Bicar were dropped due to his old age.
 Bicar presented Moawad with a painting as a tribute for his efforts during the trial.
 After the trial, Bicar received the Mubarak award for the arts, and his public status was rehabilitated.